mgeck64/ccalc-gtk/readme.md

 This project depends on another of my projects, ccalc-lib; that project provides the backend to this project's GUI frontend.
 - ccalc-lib's header files are assumed to be discoverable in a "ccalc" directory in the include search path; e.g., /usr/local/include/ccalc.
-I have "ccalc" there on my system as a symbolic link to my ccalc-lib project directory.
 - The lib files libccalc-rel.a (release library) and libccalc-dbg.a (debugging library) are assumed to be discoverable in the lib path; e.g., located in /usr/local/lib.
-I have libccalc-rel.a and libccalc-dbg.a there on my system as symbolic links to the library files in my ccalc-lib project directory (built in lib there).

 This project also depends on gtkmm-4.0 for the GUI frontend.

-This project also depends on Boost; see ccalc-lib for more information.
+This project also depends on Boost because ccalc-lib does so; see ccalc-lib for details.

 This project has GNU extensions to C++ enabled because ccalc-lib does so.
+## Build Quick Help
+- 'make' or 'make install' builds the release executable as described below for 'make release', and then
+    - installs the executable under /usr/bin
+    - installs the .desktop file under /usr/share/applications
+- 'make debug' builds the debug executable in a "debug" directory under the current working directory
+- 'make release' builds the release executable in a "release" directory under the current working directory
+- 'make uninstall'
+    - deletes the execuable from /usr/bin
+    - deletes the .desktop file from /usr/share/applications
+- The makefile provides more make targets; peruse it for details